felixtoo48/easebrain/README.md

 ### How to runthe project

-  1. Extract .zip file and navigate
+  1. Extract .zip file and navigate:
   ```
   cd String_search_server
   ```